 Under the bill, the governing board of a local unit would first have to adopt a resolution authorizing the acceptance of financial transaction device payments.
 The resolution would designate the treasurer as responsible for determining which financial transaction devices would be accepted.
 The resolution could designate an additional officer or employee to be jointly responsible for the decision.
-The resolution could limit the taxes, assessments, or fees for which such payments would be accepted.
-(The determination of acceptable cards would have to comply with any resolution for the deposit of public money adopted under Public Act 40 of 1932, which deals with depositories for public money.)
+(However, if the treasurer is not an elected official, the resolution could provide that the decision would be subject to approval by resolution of the local governing body.) resolution could limit the taxes, assessments, or fees for which such payments would be accepted. determination of acceptable cards would have to comply with any resolution for the deposit of public money adopted under Public Act 40 of 1932, which deals with depositories for public money.)